Former Rep. Scott Taylor announces US Senate bid in Virginia

 Taylor said on Fox News Channel’s “Fox & Friends” on Monday “we have a leadership crisis in Virginia” and “we need a fresh start in the Senate.”

 Taylor is an ex-Navy SEAL who served one term as a representative from Virginia’s 2nd Congressional District.
-He lost his reelection bid to Democrat Elaine Luria in 2018.
+He lost his reelection bid to Democrat Elaine Luria in 2018, after his campaign staffers were accused of forging voter signatures to put a third-party “spoiler candidate” on the ballot.

 Warner is a former Virginia governor and was first elected to the Senate in 2008.
-He’s the top Democrat on the Senate Intelligence Committee and has accused President Donald Trump of disrespecting U.S. allies and ingratiating himself with adversaries..
+He’s the top Democrat on the Senate Intelligence Committee and has accused President Donald Trump of disrespecting U.S. allies and ingratiating himself with adversaries.

+Taylor’s failed re-election campaign is still being investigated by a special prosecutor who has charged a campaign aide with false statements and election fraud.
+Taylor has maintained that he was aware of his staffers’ effort to get Shaun Brown on the ballot, but knew nothing of any wrongdoing.

+Prosecutor Donald Caldwell said in May that “what actually happened within the campaign headquarters is still a subject of investigation due primarily to the lack of cooperation of key individuals with the (Virginia State Police) investigator.”